Home

 Aetna Health Insurance and the Affordable Care Act

 In this review, we will show you a variety of plans Aetna offers.
-For the sake of space, we are only listing a few plans based on price, deductible, and co-insurance.
+For the sake of space, we are only listing a few plans based on price, deductible, and coinsurance.
 Also, to simplify our table, you will see the Individual and Family deductibles and out-of-pocket maxes expressed as fractions.
 The first number is your Individual, and the second is your Family.
 Also, be aware that these numbers are for in-network doctors and facilities.

 Children’s Dental and Vision